Tales from Westeros: Season 7, Episode 3 “The Queen’s Justice”

 In her chambers, Cersei speaks with Tycho Nestoris, a representative of the Iron Bank of Braavos, whom the crown is in four-year college degree level debt to.
 The queen pours him some wine which he refuses.
 Power move.
 Aint no thang to Cersei, she decides she’s double fisting.
 No point in wasting good wine.
 Tycho offers condolences about Tommen, but Cersei sees through it.
 He begins to praise her, but begins to exploit her position, which is not a good one.
 Tycho brings up some pretty decent points, their wealthiest allies are now their enemies, they have no money and many contenders for the throne.
 Cersei has to make the Iron Bank bet on her in the upcoming war but as Tycho points out, Dany has dragons.
 Cers lets on that she’s got plans for the scaly death machines and brings up Dany screwing over the Iron Bank by abolishing the slave trade.
 Cersei makes a convincing argument and Tycho is impressed.
 Cersei tells him to stay in King’s Landing and that her debt will be “paid in full”.
-With an ally like the Iron Bank and the recent victories Cersei has won, things are looking grim for Dany which I am hella enjoying.
+With an ally like the Iron Bank and the recent victories Cersei has won, things are looking grim for Dany.

 Back on Dragonstone, Tyrion and Jon are brooding on the same cliff, with Tyrion getting angry that Jon “looks better brooding” than he does.
 Don’t worry Lil T, he’s had practice.
 Jon doesn’t like being a prisoner on this island, as they’ve taken his ship.
 Tyrion tries to debate semantics but Jon’s one track mind wins out again.
 He reminds him the dead are coming and Tyrion replies that if Jon helps him out with his missing fleet and allies, he’ll try to help him out with his “walking dead men”.
 Jon thinks Tyrion doesn’t believe him based on a comment he made back in season 1 when he compared the Walkers to “grumpkins and snarks”, scary stories to tell children; not real.
 Tyrion claims for the record that he actually does believe Jon.
 That he trusts the eyes of an honest man over the cynicism of the public.
 Tyrion claims that people aren’t made to deal with a problem that large, that they would rather go for the devil they know (Cersei) than for the devil they don’t (Night King and his army of undead cronies….and giants.
 Also maybe ice dragon?
 We’ll see).
 Jon wants to go back and prepare the North, but Tyrion doesn’t want him to give up that easily.
 Jon laments making the same mistakes as his father and brother, and calls himself a “Northern fool.”
 “Children are not their fathers, luckily for all of us.”
 Tyrion says, distancing himself from his jerk dad, Tywin.
 Tyrion goes to bat for Dany’s goodness, and advises him to hear out Dany’s inner circle about her.
 He brings up that its super not realistic of Jon to ask her to go North and fight an enemy she doesn’t believe in on the word of a guy she just met after talking for like 5 minutes and he’s absolutely right.
 He asks Jon if he has a reasonable request for him to help with and everyone’s mind shoots to dragonglass.
-Lil T meets with the Caligula of Westeros about it and says that the dragonglass is worthless to them but very valuable to Jon and it might make them better allies if she “gives him something by giving him nothing”.
+Lil T meets with the queen to be about it and says that the dragonglass is worthless to them but very valuable to Jon and it might make them better allies if she “gives him something by giving him nothing”.
 Tyrion thinks Jon is legit for one reason: he’s there.
 All of his bannermen think he’s crazy for coming but he came anyway.
 Dany wonders about Davos’s comment a la Jon “taking a knife in the heart for his people” but Tyrion brushes it off as Davos’ flight of fancy.
 Outside, Jon and Dany meet alone.
 This is a big deal.
 Ice and fire together.
 The two have a bit in common, two lost brothers, young leaders of armies with failures and victories under their belts, crazy pasts.
 It’s obvious that they’re on the same page now, as Dany allows him to mine the dragonglass.
 Jon asks her if he believes her, and she just says he should get to work.
-The worst.